Raoh

-Raoh (ラオウ, Raō) is a fictional character in the Fist of the North Star manga franchise by Buronson and Tetsuo Hara.
+Raoh (ラオウ, Raō) is a fictional character in the manga series Fist of the North Star created by Buronson and Tetsuo Hara.
 He is the eldest of four honorary brothers (including the protagonist Kenshiro) who trained in the ancient assassination art of Hokuto Shinken.
 Following his introduction in Chapter 42 of the original manga, Raoh serves as Kenshiro's primary rival and adversary during a great portion of the series, being in the case, the main antagonist of Fist of the North Star, having already taken the mantle of Ken-oh (拳王, Ken'ō), a tyrannical warlord that seeks to dominate the post-apocalyptic world.
 In contrast to Kenshiro's title as the "Savior of Century's End", Raoh is commonly referred as the Supreme Ruler of the Century's End (世紀末覇者, Seikimatsu Hasha) within the story.

 Following the conclusion of his story arc, Raoh plays a significant role in the remaining chapters of the manga.
 He would also go on to play a major role in subsequent books and anime adaptations that were published after the original manga and its original anime.
 He serves as a central character in The Legends of the True Savior movie series and was the protagonist in his own spinoff manga and anime series Legends of the Dark King.

 Character overview

 Raoh is the eldest of the four adopted children trained by Ryuken, the previous Hokuto Shinken master.
 The manga gives two different origins through the course of the story.
 In his first origin, Raoh and his biological younger brother Toki, were adopted by Ryuken after their real parents died.
 The second (and real) origin shows that a young Raoh and Toki, along with an infant Kenshiro, were actually refugees from the Kingdom of Shura who were sent to Japan to be trained in the art of Hokuto Shinken by Ryuken after their homeland was torn apart by a civil war.
 Raoh trained under Ryuken along with Toki and Kenshiro, as well as another student named Jagi.
 In spite of his ambitions to become the greatest martial artist in the world, Raoh lost the rights to the Hokuto Shinken succession to Kenshiro.
 Refusing to give up the style, Raoh killed his sifu Ryuken in combat and leaves to become the savior of the world.